Bloomin' Brands (BLMN)

 Underperform

-Bloomin' Brands is up against the odds.
+Bloomin' Brands faces an uphill battle.
 Its plummeting sales and returns on capital show its profits are shrinking as demand fizzles out.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst